shenoyabhijith/resume/bug.md

 - **Impact**: Server would stop running and require manual restart
 - **Status**: ✅ FIXED - Added comprehensive error handling and graceful shutdown

+### 5. Terminal Output Rendering Issue ✅ RESOLVED
+- **File**: `src/js/terminal.js`
+- **Issue**: Command output was appearing above the command line instead of below it
+- **Impact**: Terminal behavior was counterintuitive and didn't match real terminal UX
+- **Status**: ✅ FIXED - Modified handleKeyDown method to not display command line in output, keeping it at bottom

 ## Fixes Applied

 1. **HTML Cleanup**: Removed all duplicate live reload scripts, keeping only one